Music at St Mary's, Maldon

 Weddings and Funerals at St Mary’s are greatly enhanced by the presence of St Mary’s choir, which is available to lead the singing and to sing specially chosen choral music during the service.
 The choir is also available to sing at weddings and funerals throughout Essex and further afield.

-Choir Practice is on Wednesday evenings at 5.30pm for children, for children (until 7.30pm) including games.
+Choir Practice is on Wednesday evenings at 6pm for children, for children (until 7.30pm) including games.
 Pizza is provided, for those who require feeding, at 5.30pm.
 The adult choir practice is at 7.30pm.
 There is also a short practice on Sunday mornings before the Mass at 9.15am and before Evensong at 4.45pm.

 Joining the Choir